 Our Live Ningaloo team loves our ocean environment and want to protect it for future generations to enjoy.
 It’s our pleasure and duty to contribute locally and globally in efforts to conserve and protect the beautiful environment and wildlife of Western Australia.
 We’re privileged to have been awarded a licence to conduct oceanic tours on the Ningaloo Reef, and take our responsibility to protect the marine environment seriously.

-Because even the small actions we take every day impact our environment, we make a conscious choice to reduce, reuse and recycle whenever possible.
+The small actions we take every day impact our environment and we make a conscious choice to reduce, reuse and recycle whenever possible.
 We strive to purchase ‘green’ products and buy in bulk, reducing packaging.
-We also use chemical cleaning alternatives such as water and vinegar solution.
-We choose to support other businesses that share our mission of conservation including We Are Feel Good and Naturally Sustainable.
+We also use chemical cleaning alternatives such as plant based products as well as water and vinegar solution.
+We choose to support other businesses that share our mission of conservation including , Naturally Sustainable and Ningaloo Bulk Foods.

 Economic and Social Sustainability

 We source our products and employ our staff locally wherever possible, to give back to our local community and reduce greenhouse gas emissions created when transporting goods.
 Our onboard catering features predominately locally or regionally sourced ingredients including fresh salads and treats, prepared fresh for you onboard.

 Coral reef is the building block of life.
 It’s been dubbed, ‘The rainforest of the sea.’
 Coral reefs all around the globe are facing the threat of bleaching events caused by rising water temperatures (climate change).
 The Ningaloo Reef is the largest fringing reef in Australia and recent studies have shown it’s thriving and we want to keep it that way.

 Whilst on tour with us you will learn about the reef, why it matters, what we can do to keep it healthy.
 Resources we encourage you to check out are listed below (credit: Exposure Labs and Chasing Coral)